-Today we are returning back to the Personal Statement – a very important document of the Tier 1 Exceptional Talent Visa application.
-You may be a real digital star but with bad and unclear wordings in the Personal Statement, your personal score during the visa assessment process will be dropped.
-I have already wrote a couple of articles about basics of this document and its details.
-By the way, all of my previous blog postings are based on pages 12 and 18 of Guidelines so you can always double check the interesting facts.
+Today we are returning to the Personal Statement – an essential document of Tier 1 Exceptional Talent Visa application.
+You may be a real digital star, but with wrong and unclear wordings in the Personal Statement, your personal score during the visa assessment process will be dropped.
+I have already written a couple of articles about the basics of this document and its details.
+By the way, all of my previous blog postings are based on the Home Office & Tech Nation Guidelines, so you can always double-check the exciting facts.

 Today I need to clarify one more point.
 The question for today is: are the quotes and links relevant to include into the Personal Statement for UK Exceptional Talent Visa?

-Writing a personal statement is similar to creating own vision for your life as a startup.
+Writing a personal statement is similar to creating your own idea for your life as a startup.
 Indeed, your life is the most important project of your everyday routine.
 What extra bonuses you will have with Tier 1 Exceptional Talent Visa?
-How you will change not only your life but life of other people in the UK and around the world?
+How will you change not only your life but the life of other people in the UK and around the world?

 Your Personal Statement has to be a monologue about your future and a couple of sentences about your past.
-But again – a past as a foundation for future achievements, not a main body of your Personal Statement for Exceptional Talent Visa
+But again – history as a foundation for future achievements, not the main body of your Personal Statement for Exceptional Talent Visa

 One creative trick – imagine that you will read your personal statement in front of auditory.
 Nobody likes pure facts of history and all of us like stories to dream about.

-That’s why your Personal Statement has to be a good storytelling – start with what you already have had and go directly to what you want to achieve with Tier 1 Exceptional Talent Visa.
+That’s why your Personal Statement has to be good storytelling.
+Start with what you already have had.
+Then – go directly to what you want to achieve with Tier 1 Exceptional Talent Visa.
 By the way, write about:

 - the city where you plan to live and why you have chosen it;